sassoftware/sas-container-recipes/README.md

         "  At least 6344MB more space needed on the / filesystem."
 ```

-If this is happening, try pruning the Docker system
+If more space is needed, try pruning the Docker system:

 ```
 docker system prune --force --volumes
 ```

-Even after pruning, if this error persists, double check the storage driver for Docker:
+If the error persists after the pruning, double check the storage driver for Docker:

 ```
 docker system info 2>/dev/null | grep "Storage Driver"
 ```

-If the returning value is _Storage Driver: devicemapper_ then this could be the
+If the returning value is _Storage Driver: devicemapper_ then this might be the
-source of the issue. _devicemapper_ has a default layer size of 10 GB and the SAS
+source of the issue.
+The devicemapper storage driver has a default layer size of 10 GB, and the SAS Viya
-image is usually bigger than this limit.
-One can try to change the size or switch to
+image is typically bigger than this limit.
+A possible workaround is to change the layer size or switch to
 the [overlay2 driver](https://docs.docker.com/storage/storagedriver/overlayfs-driver/).

-## Warnings when building the Docker image
+## Warnings When Building the Docker Image
 ### warning: /var/cache/yum/x86_64/7/**/*.rpm: Header V3 RSA/SHA256 Signature, key ID \<key\>: NOKEY

-This is indicating that the Gnu Privacy Guard (gpg) key is not available on the host.
-When seeing this message, it is followed by a call to retrieve the missing key.
 It is safe to ignore this warning.
+This warning indicates that the Gnu Privacy Guard (gpg) key is not available on the host, and it is followed by a call to retrieve the missing key.

 # Copyright